arup-group/speckleGSA/README.md

 SpeckleGSA is bundled as part of the Speckle Structural Suite.

-Download the latest version [here](https://gitlab.arup.com/speckle/specklestructuralsuite-installer/releases).
+Download the latest version [here](https://github.com/arup-group/specklestructuralsuite-installer/releases).

 ## Usage

+Once SpeckleGSA is installed, run the program directly.
+It will take care of openning GSA - you cannot access SpeckleGSA if you run GSA directly.

 SpeckleGSA implements key components of a Speckle client in it's tab interface:
 - Server:
     - Allows users to login to a SpeckleServer